guilhermepo2/gueepo2D/README.md

 - [ ] Vulkan
 - [ ] Metal

-## Requirements
-- C++ 17
-- CMake 3.10+

-## Building
-1. Download the repository `git clone --recursive https://github.com/guilhermepo2/gueepo2D.git`
-2. Run cmake `cmake -Bbuild .` - You can download and manually set `SDL2_PATH` on `CMakeLists.txt` on the `engine/` folder, if that's not defined, CMake will download SDL2 2.0.18 automatically.
-3. Open `gueepo2D.sln` on the `build/` folder.

 ## Learning/Documentation
 As stated, this is a project that is still very early in its conception.
-It is on my mind to have some sort of online documentation explaining the architecture as well as how to make things using this, sample projects are in my mind as well.
+It is on my mind to have some sort of online documentation explaining the architecture as well as how to make things using it.
+Sample projects are on my mind as well.

 ## How to Contribute
 Soon™